 “We moved bricks for the house but the villagers could do that faster than we ever could.
 This spurred the question: Are we actually doing something substantial for the people over there?”
 Tang said.

 “We moved bricks for the house but the villagers could do that faster than we ever could.
 This spurred the question: Are we actually doing something substantial for the people over there?”

 This led to them founding WeeVolunteer in July 2018, an umbrella programme that encompasses the new local outreach initiative, WeeReach, as well as the longstanding overseas outreach programme, WeeTrip, which has been running for 7 years.

-The organising committee of WeeVo noticed that in recent years, many students have expressed their interest to volunteer, but a large number of them could not commit to WeeTrip.
-They either found the trip costly or it clashed with their plans for the semester break, said WeeVo chairman Tang.
+The organising committee of WeeVo noticed that in recent years many students have expressed their interest to volunteer, but a large number of them could not commit to WeeTrip.
+They either found the trip costly or it clashed with their plans for the semester break, said WeeVo chairperson Tang.